omersaldiran/omersaldiran/README.md

 - 👋 Hi, I’m @omersaldiran
 - 👀 I’m interested in Machine Learning, AI, Computer Vision and Web Technologies.
-- 🌱 I’m currently learning .Net MVC and AI stuies at Bahçeşehir University as a master student.
+- 🌱 I’m currently learning .Net MVC, Java Spring Framework and AI stuies at Bahçeşehir University as a master student.
 - 📫 You can reach me on Github, and osaldiran@gmail.com

 <!---